ashleyaggie/TeamProfileGenerator/README.md

 THEN my default email program opens and populates the TO field of the email with the address

-    * Used an anchor tag linked to mailto: and email variable to allow it to be clicked on and open in the local email application
+    * Used an anchor tag linked to mailto: and email variable

+    * Allows it to be clicked on and open in the local email application

 WHEN I click on the GitHub username